 Looking back, Helen realized that the first warning sign had appeared on the third date.

 The first two dates had been fine.
-More than fine, really.
-Clinton was funny and charming and easy on the eyes.
+More than fine.
+Clinton was funny, charming, and easy on the eyes.
 He was a great storyteller.
 He owned a software company that wrote tech programs for omnitools.

 That was how they'd met.
 Helen was part of the first wave of L3 biotics in the Alliance.
-After paying her dues over several tours of duty, the Alliance had transferred Helen to Vancouver, where she researched wetware for biotics.
+After she'd paid her dues with several tours of duty, Helen had been transferred to Vancouver to research biotic wetware.
 Clinton's company had been hired to adapt omnitool programs for biotic soldiers.
 Helen had been part of a test group of Marines to put the new programs through their paces.

 Helen was not used to attention from men, especially not men with black hair, olive-green eyes, dimples and perfect teeth.